2019 Brazilian Grand Prix: Race

 Further back, Leclerc and George Russell also pitted and any lapped cars were allowed to unlap themselves forcing the safety car to stay out for another couple of laps.
 At the restart, the order of the top ten was as follows: Hamilton, Verstappen, Vettel, Albon, Leclerc, Gasly, Romain Grosjean, Carlos Sainz, Räikkönen and Giovinazzi.
 Verstappen managed to overtake Hamilton into turn 1.
 Further back, the other Red Bull of Albon overtook Vettel for third, while Grosjean in the Haas started to have problems with his car, causing him to drop back.
 On lap 66 Leclerc overtook Vettel in turn 1, but Vettel, on the back straight, tried to take the position back.
 The two collided, with Leclerc suffering a broken suspension and Vettel getting a puncture.
 Both Ferraris retired from the race with terminal damage, and the safety car was called out again.

 Mercedes then pitted Hamilton, still on lap 66, onto fresh soft tyres.
 This put him in line behind the safety car in fourth position, ahead of the McLaren of Sainz, but behind the Red Bulls of Verstappen and Albon, and the Toro Rosso of Gasly.
 During the safety car, Lance Stroll retired with front suspension damage.
 At the race restart, on lap 70, Hamilton passed Gasly, but later made contact with Albon while trying to pass him at turn 10.
 Albon was sent into a spin and was forced to rejoin the field in fifteenth position.
 Hamilton, too, was slowed by the contact, allowing Gasly to pass into second place.
 Verstappen came home to win his third race of the season.
 Six seconds behind him, Gasly beat Hamilton for second place by 0.062 seconds, meaning that this was the first time since 1991 that drivers using Honda-powered cars finished 1–2.
 Sainz, two seconds behind them both, finished fourth.

-Post race
+After the race

 Max Verstappen, Pierre Gasly and Lewis Hamilton (subsequently penalised) on the podium.